ekoindia/openapi-spec/markdown/README.md

 # Refunds APIs

 ## 1. Initiate Refund API
-This API is used to safely refund cash to a customer in case their transaction fails.
+Use this API to safely refund cash to a customer in case their transaction fails.

 #### Details
 - **Method:** POST
 - **URL Endpoint:** /customer/payment/refund/{tid}
 - **Request Structure:**
   - **Path Parameters:**
-    - **tid** (string / required) - Eko's transaction ID
+    - **tid** (int64 / required) - Eko's transaction ID
   - **Body Parameters:**
     - **initiator_id** (string / required) - Your registered mobile number (See Platform Credentials for UAT)
     - **user_code** (string / required) - User code value of the retailer from whom the request is coming